 Richard Grucza, Ph.D.

-Katie Heiden-Rootes, Ph.D., is an associate professor and director of clinical services in the medical family therapy program.
+Katie Heiden-Rootes, Ph.D., is an associate professor the medical family therapy program.
 She has been with the program since 2015.
-Dr. Heiden-Rootes is a licensed marital and family therapist, certified sex therapist, clinical supervisor, teacher and researcher.
-Her primary areas of research and teaching are sexuality in clinical practice and social determinants of health for LGBTQ adolescents and adults.
+Dr. Heiden-Rootes is a licensed marital and family therapist, certified sex therapist, clinical supervisor, teacher and qualitative researcher.
+Her primary areas of research and teaching are gender and sexuality in clinical practice and social determinants of health for LGBTQ adolescents and adults.

 Ashley Meyr, M.D., is an assistant professor and clinical director of the Saint Louis University Family Medicine Residency in St. Louis.
 She completed her medical degree and family medicine residency at Saint Louis University, where she was chief resident.
 After graduating, she joined SLU Family Medicine as core faculty in 2019.
 Her passions include women’s health, pediatrics and teaching.

 Dixie Meyer, Ph.D., L.P.C. is an associate professor in the medical family therapy program in the Department of Family and Community Medicine.
 She received her doctorate from the University of Missouri, St. Louis in counseling.
 Dr. Meyer directs the relationships and brain sciences research laboratory.
 Her clinical and research interests include couples, attachment, neurobiological responses to relationships, and the use of relationships to improve health outcomes.

 Will Mitchell, M.D., is an assistant professor, board-certified in family medicine and sports medicine.
 He received his M.D. from University of Texas Health Science Center at San Antonio.
 After a family medicine residency at Valley Baptist Medical Center, he completed a sports medicine fellowship at SLU.
 He practices sports medicine and family medicine at SLUCare and the SLU Student Health Center.